Gary Vaynerchuk: YouTube shows and videos

 with Ben Parr, Ezarik, et al.

 Reception

-Vaynerchuk has earned a social-media following around mentorship.
+Vaynerchuk has earned a social-media following for his mentorship.
 However, critics have called him a snake oil salesman.

+Some commentators have criticized Vaynerchuk because of his high-energy, self-promotional style, and his "hustle"-focused approach.

 In 2015, Vaynerchuk was named to Crain's New York Business 40 Under 40.
 In 2017, Vaynerchuk was listed as one of Forbes' Top Social Influencers.